raphnet/Emu-Docs/README.md

 2. Consoles in the root directory should be named by the full name e.g. "Playstation 2" instead of "PS2"

-3. Test ROMs are welcome and should be placed under a folder called "test_roms"

-4. Documentation about certain games or ROM hacking should be placed under a folder called "game_documentation"
+3. Test ROMs are welcome and should be placed under a folder called "test_roms".
+Documentation about certain games or ROM hacking should be placed under a folder called "game_documentation".
+SDKs/DDKs should be placed under a folder called "SDK" or "DDK".

-5. Inside each folder, there should be a README.md describing the files in that directory
+4. Inside each folder, there should be a README.md describing the files in that directory